trflynn89/flymake/README.md

 [![Build Status](https://dev.azure.com/trflynn89/libfly/_apis/build/status/trflynn89.flymake?branchName=main)](https://dev.azure.com/trflynn89/libfly/_build/latest?definitionId=6&branchName=main)

-flymake is a parallel, non-recusrive GNU Makefile system for C/C++/Java projects.
+flymake is a parallel, non-recusrive GNU Makefile system for C-family and Java projects.
 The goal is to provide a system that is simple to use, requires minimal boilerplate, and produces fast builds.

 ## Installation